 In this analysis of IE calls in Dallas County, Texas, during a period that included the declaration of the COVID-19 pandemic, a local surge in COVID-19 cases, and Winter Storm Uri, IE call volume was associated with a local wave of COVID-19 infections.
 However, there was no association with the declaration of the pandemic nor with a severe winter storm.
 IE call volume also varied by gender and age, with a notable increase among youth ages 13 to 19 during the pandemic.

-12The association between IE call volume and a PHE may depend on both the type of PHE and its local impact.
+Calls for IEs indicate that individuals are experiencing behavioral health challenges, and in aggregate, call volume to PCs for IEs provides a window into these challenges at a population level.
+It is known that PHEs can negatively impact population-level behavioral health,12 and our study extends this literature by showing that the association between IE call volume and a PHE may depend on both the type of PHE and its local impact.
 For instance, IE call volume did not significantly increase immediately after the COVID-19 national emergency declaration, but a local surge in the summer of 2020 correlated with increased IE call volume.
-This finding is consistent with other research documenting increases in call volume in the context of PHEs, including a 1989 earthquake in California10 and a multi-state power outage in 2003.9 Because the pandemic has impacted communities across the US differently and at different times, depending on a variety of contextual factors, local policies, and transmission patterns,13-15 local variation is expected.
+This finding is consistent with other research documenting increases in call volume in the context of PHEs, including a multi-state power outage in 20039 and a 1989 earthquake in California.10 Because the pandemic has impacted communities across the US differently and at different times, depending on a variety of contextual factors, local policies, and transmission patterns,13-15 local variation in timing of behavioral health impacts is expected.

 This study also found that IE call volume varied by gender in the context of both PHEs, with higher IE call volume for women except in November 2020, when calls for men exceeded those for women.
-Gender differences in suicidality during the pandemic have been demonstrated in other studies of suicide attempts from emergency department visits16 and surveys.17 This finding highlights the importance of considering differential needs of sociodemographic groups and the potentially differential impact of PHEs on those groups as well as the potential value of collecting other demographic data, such as race and ethnicity, where differences have been previously demonstrated.18
+Gender differences in suicidality during the pandemic have been demonstrated in other studies of suicide attempts from emergency department visits16 and surveys.17 This finding highlights the importance of considering differential needs of sociodemographic groups and the potentially differential behavioral health impacts of PHEs on those groups as well as the potential value of collecting other demographic data, such as race and ethnicity, where differences have been previously demonstrated.18

 There was an increase in IE calls among youth, nearly approximating adult levels by a year after the PHE was declared, which is consistent with documented increases in youth suicidal ideation, attempts, and general mental health problems during the pandemic.2-4, 17, 19 For example, a national study of high school students based on the 2021 Adolescent Behaviors and Experiences Survey found that in the past 12 months, 44% experienced “persistent feelings of sadness or hopelessness,” almost 20% had seriously considered attempting suicide, and 9% had actually attempted suicide.17 Isolation, fear and anxiety, and financial impacts of the pandemic likely contributed to this trend, though more research is needed to pinpoint the causes and the potential targets for intervention.20, 21 The consistency of these findings for demographic subgroups with existing research supports the usefulness of this data for tracking suicidal ideation.